eurohat1984/FractalEurope/money.md

     * Gather data on net cashflows by member state

 ##### Strings Attached
 EU funding generally has strings attached.
 I find this overly technocratic.
 In some cases this encourages member states to spend the money well.
 But overall I think member states should decide for themselves how to spend money.
 If the EU makes decisions centrally I think it leads to less variation, so less benefits from trial-and-error, and less locally tailored solutions.
+[2023 update: this needs review.
+I think the EU can be a force for good in politically corrupt countries such as Hungry by encouraging good practices for institutions, procurement etc.]

 Pandemic Recovery Fund
 * e.g. Financial Times: [vast disbursements agreed with Brussels](https://www.ft.com/content/9a064a93-a42c-4436-9eda-601ea3d060c6)